 Motivate people to give their very best.
 Show them the value they add to the team.
 Get them excited about the “why” of the ministry.

 Lead the way.
-One of the biggest motivations is the example and passion that you set as the leader.
+One of the biggest motivations is the example and passion that you set as a children’s ministry leader.
 Remember that motivation is caught more than it is taught.
 Passion inspires passion.

 Get motivated yourself first and then you will be able to motivate those around you.